goghino/mpopf_model/README.md

 The initial point is configured using OPFstart and the solver is selected via OPFsolver.
 The available options for all parameters can be found in constants.m.

-Examples:
+#### Examples:
-In order to run the MPOPF problem with 24 time periods and 10 storage devices using the IEEE 118 bus case, considering the polar-power OPF formulation using BELTISTOS structure exploiting solver (note that only the default polar-power combination is supported by the BELTISTOS) and the initial point specified in the case file, use the following options:
+In order to run the MPOPF problem with 24 time periods and 10 storage devices using the IEEE 118 bus case, considering the polar-power OPF formulation using BELTISTOS structure exploiting solver (note that only the default polar-power combination is supported by BELTISTOS at the moment) and the initial point specified in the case file, use the following options:
 ```
 Nperiod = 24;